allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 ## The Solution

-The solutions consists of four components:
+The solution consists of four components:
 - DSL
 - Terraform modules
 - Artifact